-Yes, you can download the form from the New Patient section and fill them out before you come in.
+Yes, you can schedule with Ed or Elizabeth Deboo, PT’s, from our home page.
 Please remember to bring any reports that you have (x rays, MRI, etc) that may be important to your current condition as well as your referral from your physician.

 Since manual therapy involves the manipulation of the body, loose fitting clothes are the best choice.
 All treatments are done with the patient fully clothed.

 For orthopedic injuries, we usually start to see positive changes after 4-5 visits.
 How many total visits will depend upon many different factors, including how chronic the condition is, overall health of the individual, age, and how many areas of restrictions are present.
-Pediatric client visits will be determined on a case by case basis.
+Pediatric client visits will be determined on a case by case basis by Elizabeth.

 Yes, all treatments will be done by the client’s primary therapist.
 Consistency with the same therapist provides our clients with the best opportunity to achieve their rehab goals in the shortest amount of time.

 The State of Washington allows Physical Therapists the ability to see a client without a referral from a doctor for services.

 Since the body works as “one functional unit”, we treat conditions from head to toe.
 Examples of commonly treated conditions include headaches, neck and back pain, sports related injuries, hip and knee pain, and foot/ankle pain.
 The more movement restrictions that an individual has, the more areas of pain are usually present.